-24The Arellano Bond tests for first and second order serial-correlation yield the expected results and do suggest a sound econometric strategy.
+27The Arellano-Bond tests for first and second order serial-correlation performed after the GMM estimation yield the expected results and do suggest a sound econometric strategy.
 On the other hand, the result of the Hansen test for appropriateness of the set of instruments is less convincing than for the regression for the total quantity.